ComeCheritel/pathfinder_dice/README.md

 Setup
 Requirements For Using Code In This Repo

-    You need to have python, Stata, and R programming capabilities, or at least environments to run code in these languages, on your computer.
+    You need to have GAMS and a GAMS licence to .

     We use conda to manage python environments, so we recommend installing conda if you haven't already done so following these instructions.